 - Tax credits and benefits: help to ensure you receive the appropriate credits and benefits;

-- RevenueBenefits: supporting information for advisers who get involved in HMRC-administered welfare benefits, and national minimum wage; including transitional information for the move from tax credits to universal credit.
+- RevenueBenefits: information for advisers who get involved in HMRC-administered welfare benefits, and national minimum wage; including transitional information for the move from tax credits to universal credit.

 HM Revenue & Customs (HMRC) manage the UK tax system.
 You can find their contact details on GOV.UK.

-Throughout this site we can only offer general guidance on tax topics and you should always obtain specific advice before taking any action.
+Throughout this website we can only offer general guidance on tax topics and you should always obtain specific advice before taking any action.
 You can find out where to get specialist help on our Getting Help page.